Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Lazified Corrective Frank-Wolfe

 With $N_\text{drop} \leq N_\text{FW}$ we have that

-In the remainder of the proof we find upper bounds for $2 N_\text{FW}^i + N_\text{desc}^i$ by lower bounding the progress of FW and descent steps for both given cases of $f$.
-First we consider the case where $f$ is convex and smooth.
+In the remainder of the proof, we find upper bounds for $2 N_\text{FW}^i + N_\text{desc}^i$ by lower bounding the progress of FW and descent steps for both cases considered for $f$.
+First, we consider the case where $f$ is convex and smooth.